rugwed09/rugwed09/README.md

 # 💫 About Me:
 Hey there 👋!
-I'm Rugwed, diving deep into the world of data engineering while nurturing a growing interest in AI and ML.<br><br>🛠 Current Focus: My work revolves around building robust data infrastructure, utilizing tools like Apache Spark and Hadoop, to lay a solid foundation for advanced analytics and machine learning models.<br><br>🌱 Broadening Horizons: I'm actively expanding my expertise into the realms of artificial intelligence and machine learning, exploring how these technologies can enhance data processing and insights.<br><br>🤝 Seeking Collaboration: Keen to connect with fellow data engineers and enthusiasts in AI and ML for knowledge sharing and working on pioneering projects.<br><br>🆘 Looking for Guidance: Venturing into integrating AI/ML with data engineering, I'm eager for advice, experiences, and best practices from the community.<br><br>💬 Open to Discuss: Anything from data engineering challenges, AI breakthroughs, to the practical applications of machine learning in data analysis.<br><br>📫 Get in Touch: Email me at rnpimple@syr.edu for collaborations, ideas exchange, or just to chat about the latest in tech.<br><br>🎉 Fun Fact: Beyond data, I have a keen interest in exploring the capabilities of AI in creative processes, like music production and art generation.<br><br>Let's explore the future of data together!
+I'm Rugwed, diving deep into the world of data engineering while nurturing a growing interest in AI and ML.
+🛠 Current Focus: My work revolves around building robust data infrastructure, utilizing tools like Apache Spark and Hadoop, to lay a solid foundation for advanced analytics and machine learning models.
+🌱 Broadening Horizons: I'm actively expanding my expertise into the realms of artificial intelligence and machine learning, exploring how these technologies can enhance data processing and insights.
+🤝 Seeking Collaboration: Keen to connect with fellow data engineers and enthusiasts in AI and ML for knowledge sharing and working on pioneering projects.
+🆘 Looking for Guidance: Venturing into integrating AI/ML with data engineering, I'm eager for advice, experiences, and best practices from the community.
+💬 Open to Discuss: Anything from data engineering challenges, AI breakthroughs, to the practical applications of machine learning in data analysis.
+📫 Get in Touch: Email me at rnpimple@syr.edu for collaborations, ideas exchange, or just to chat about the latest in tech.
+🎉 Fun Fact: Beyond data, I have a keen interest in exploring the capabilities of AI in creative processes, like music production and art generation.<br><br>Let's explore the future of data together!

 ## 🌐 Socials: